numtel/meteor-mysql/README.md

 ### `connection.select(subscription, options)`

-Bind a select statement to a subscription object.
-Both options are required:
+Bind a select statement to a subscription object (e.g. context of a `Meteor.publish()` function).
+The first two options are required:

 Option | Type | Description
 ------|-------|--------------
-`query`|`string` or `function` | Query to perform (queryEx syntax) `triggers`|`array`| Description of triggers to refresh query
+`query`|`string` or `function` | Query to perform (queryEx syntax) `triggers`|`array`| Description of triggers to refresh query `pollInterval` | `number` | Poll delay duration in milliseconds (Optional)

+Every live-select utilizes the same poll timer.
+Passing a `pollInterval` will update the global poll delay.
+By default, the poll is intialized at 1000 ms. An interval too short may introduce erratic updates.

-Eacu trigger object may contain the following properties:
+Each trigger object may contain the following properties:

 Name | Type | Description
 -----|-------| --------